oemof/tespy/paper.md

 behavior can be predicted using underlying characteristics for each of the plant's components.
 The component based structure combined with the solution method offer very high flexibility regarding the plant's topology and its parametrisation.
-An extensive online documentation is provided at [@TESPy].
+An extensive online documentation is provided at @TESPy.
 Several examples and tutorials on how to use the software are included, too.